Simultaneously developing new organizational capabilities and efficiently deploying existing ones.

 The term ambidexterity refers to the organizational coupling of the two learning modes of exploration (creation of new knowledge, innovation) and exploitation (deployment of existing knowledge, efficiency).
 Mastering the challenge of exploring new capabilities while simultaneously exploiting existing ones enables firms to prevent that core capabilities of today become outdated and turn into tomorrow’s core rigidities and preserves organizational agility even in volatile markets.
 Research in the Center for Capability Development and Ambidexterity analyzes strategies that firms use to stay competitive in the long run and to proactively shape their environments.

-Institute of Human Resource & Change Management
+Institute of Leadership and Change Management

 Our projects focus on organizational challenges of developing new capabilities and managing the balance between exploration and exploitation.
 We trace past processes/projects and historical developments with the aim of identifying patterns that stimulate organizational learning.